-How to Create Your First QA Project in Azure DevOps (Step-by-Step)
+Create Your First QA Project in Azure DevOps

 Step-by-step guide to creating a QA project in Azure DevOps from scratch.
-Covers organisation setup, project creation, team configuration, area paths, iterations, and your first test plan — with screenshots guidance.
+Covers organisation setup, project creation, team configuration, area paths.

 Starting from zero in Azure DevOps can feel overwhelming — there are dozens of settings, and getting them wrong early means restructuring everything later.
 This guide walks through a complete, correct project setup for a QA team, in the right order.